camunda/camunda-platform-helm/charts/camunda-platform/README.md

 Dependency operate did not declare a repository.
 Assuming it exists in the charts directory Dependency tasklist did not declare a repository.
 Assuming it exists in the charts directory Dependency identity did not declare a repository.
-Assuming it exists in the charts directory Downloading elasticsearch from repo https://helm.elastic.co Deleting outdated charts helm dependency update charts/camunda-platform/charts/identity Hang tight while we grab the latest from your chart repositories...
+Assuming it exists in the charts directory Deleting outdated charts helm dependency update charts/camunda-platform/charts/identity Hang tight while we grab the latest from your chart repositories...
-...Successfully got an update from the "camunda-platform" chart repository ...Successfully got an update from the "elastic" chart repository ...Successfully got an update from the "bitnami" chart repository Update Complete. ⎈Happy Helming!⎈
+...Successfully got an update from the "camunda-platform" chart repository ...Successfully got an update from the "bitnami" chart repository Update Complete. ⎈Happy Helming!⎈
 Saving 2 charts